MetaDiff: Meta-Learning with Conditional Diffusion for Few-Shot Learning: Experiments

 \subsection{Datasets and Settings}

-\textbf{MiniImagenet.} The dataset is a subset from ImageNet, which contains 100 classes and 600 images per class.
-Following \cite{lee2019meta}, we split it into three class sets, i.e., 64, 16, and 20 classes for training, validation, and test, respectively.
+\textbf{MiniImagenet.} It is a subset from ImageNet, which contains 100 classes and 600 images per class.
+Following \cite{lee2019meta}, we split it into three sets, \emph{i.e.}, 64, 16, and 20 classes for training, validation, and test, respectively.

-\textbf{TieredImagenet.} The dataset is also a subset from ImageNet but larger, which has 608 classes and 1200 images per class.
+\textbf{TieredImagenet.} It is also a ImageNet subset but larger, which has 608 classes and 1200 images per class.
 Following \cite{lee2019meta}, it is splited into 20, 6, and 8 high-level classes for training, validation, and test, respectively.

-\textbf{CIFAR-FS.} Similar to MiniImagenet, the dataset also contains 100 classes and 600 images per class, but is a subset from CIFAR.
-Following \cite{lee2019meta}, we split it into 64, 16, and 20 classes for training, validation, and test, respectively.

-\textbf{FC100.} The dataset is also a subset from CIFAR.
-However, different from CIFAR-FS, following \cite{lee2019meta}, we split this dataset into 20, 6, and 8 classes at high-level semantic categories for training, validation, and test, respectively.